haivotrung/AmazonianTree/README.md

 Although there are no fathers, brothers, uncles, etc. on Amazonia, there are still parents, ancestors, descendants, sisters, etc. to keep track of.
 Hippolyta, Queen of the Amazons, wants a program to keep track of all these relationships.

 The program will accept commands from a user.
 There will be one command per line, in the form:
       <verb> <object> <relation> <target>
       <relation> and <target> are optional, as described below.
       <verb> is one of “create”, “set” , “get” , “is”, or “count”.
       <object> is an Amazonian’s name.
 Each Amazonian has a unique name.
       <relation> is one of “parent”, “child”, “sister”, “ancestor”, “descendant”.
       <target> is an Amazonian’s name.

-Create

-create <name>	Creates <name> as an Amazonian who can be referred to in other commands.
+Create: create <name>	Creates <name> as an Amazonian who can be referred to in other commands.
 If <name> is not created, referring to it in later commands is an error.
 Examples

 create Diana	Creates an Amazonian named “Diana”.